 - The biggest draw card is freedom.
 Unlike Demand Studios you aren’t given a title for which you have to research or scrimp for words.
 You have the freedom to follow what captures your interest, fires your passions, or intrigues your inspiration.
 As long as you can tie your topic to the “craft of writing” or “fiction writing” you have free reign to explore anything that interests you.
 You’re also free to decide when you write and how often you contribute.
 You are not tied to any specific posting schedule and can contribute several posts when you’re visited by your muse or one or two as inspiration strikes.
 Even if you post sporadically your readership will continue to grow because The Craft of Writing Fiction has a growing base of contributors allowing us to publish fresh content regularly.

 - Qualified contributors are given the opportunity to subscribe to the CF-Writer’s Mailing List.
-This is a huge plus because around once a month I send out a short newsletter packed with ideas, keywords, sometimes a theme, and some gossip about what our readers have been wanting to read and what we’d love you to write about.
+This is a huge plus because I send out a short quarterly newsletter packed with ideas, keywords, sometimes a theme, and some gossip about what our readers have been wanting to read and what we’d love you to write about.
 You don’t have to write about those topics if you’re fired up about something else but if you’re ever feeling short on ideas you have a well of inspiration in these newsletters.
 And I’ve got thousands and thousands more where they came from so if you want even more all it takes is a quick email and I’ll brainstorm with you to come up with some great content.

 - CF has a flexible word count.
 400-800 words (longer if prior arranged) is the bottom line.
 This is because this is the ideal length for blog format and it’s what I know my readers prefer.
 Most of them are busy writers, like us.
 They need inspiration and education; they aren’t looking for an epic adventure.
 But they’re also readers in the true sense of the word.
 If a topic interests them they’ll read several posts as it goes into more detail so series work well.